Triplet Superconductivity from Nonlocal Coulomb Repulsion in an Atomic Sn Layer Deposited onto a Si(111) Substrate

-As a complementary approach to our WCRG analysis, we employ FRG\,\cite{metzner-12rmp299,platt-13ap453,supp} to our model\,\eqref{ham}.
-As a diagrammatic resummation scheme that includes all two-particle channels on equal footing and vertex corrections to leading order, we intend to assess how the WCRG results carry over from weak to intermediate coupling.
-For $U_0=5t_1$ and $U_1=0$, $d$-wave becomes the dominant instability within FRG.
+\new{We complement our WCRG analysis by numerical FRG calculations based on two key approximations: (i) neglecting the one-particle irreducible (1PI) three particle vertex function and (ii) a Fermi surface based discretization of the 1PI two particle vertex.
+Since all details of the derivation and limits of the scheme have been extensively reviewed\,\cite{metzner-12rmp299,platt-13ap453,supp} we focus on the key results of our calculation in the following and present a concise summary of our approach in the supplement including Refs.\,\cite{Salmhofer_fRG,dupuis-21pr1}. } As a diagrammatic resummation scheme that includes leading order vertex corrections and treats all two-particle interactions on equal footing, we use the FRG to assess the stability of our WCRG results towards an increase in coupling strength from weak to intermediate coupling. \sr{Moreover, the FRG allows us to rule out other competing many-body instabilities due to its unbiased treatment of the particle-hole and particle-particle channels.} For $U_0=5t_1$ and $U_1=0$, $d$-wave becomes the dominant instability within FRG.
 This is in line with previous FRG studies: for a Fermiology such as given by Sn/Si(111), sufficient onsite Hubbard coupling strength tends to give preference to singlet pairing.
 In line with WCRG, however, the addition of $U_1$ indeed can tilt the balance in favor of triplet pairing, as we observe the $d$-wave state in FRG to start to destabilize at finite $U_1$ in favor of $f$-wave pairing at half filling $n\approx 1$ and $p$-wave pairing at $n < 0.75$.
-Fig.\,\ref{fig:frg} depicts a representative FRG flow diagram for $U_1/U_0=1/2$ where the $p$-wave instability turns out to dominate, and to eventually yield a preferred chiral $p$-wave order parameter in order to maximize condensation energy.
-Note that if the interaction scale is increased even further within FRG which would likely be out of the scope of Sn/Si(111), density wave instabilities start to become competitive to the superconducting instability.
+Fig.\,\ref{fig:frg} depicts a representative FRG flow diagram for $U_1/U_0=1/2$ where the $p$-wave instability turns out to dominate, and to eventually yield a preferred chiral $p$-wave order parameter in order to maximize condensation energy. \sr{FRG further reveals, that competing many-body instabilities such as spin and charge density waves and a nematic phase are subleading compared to superconductivity (Fig.\,\ref{fig:frg}).} Note that if the interaction scale is increased even further within FRG which would likely be out of the scope of Sn/Si(111), density wave instabilities start to become competitive to the superconducting instability.
 In total, aside from constraining the preferred doping regime a bit further, WCRG and FRG confirm the propensity of triplet pairing in Sn/Si(111), which in particular turns out to be strong by comparison to previous models studied within FRG.